-Hey!
-I'm Rohith!
+Hey, I'm Rohith!

 About

-better bridge the gap between people and interactive computing systems.
+I am a Research Associate in the RUIZ Lab at the University of Florida.
+My research helps understand how to better bridge the gap between people and interactive computing systems.
 Through collaborative research, I aim to iteratively improve upon user experience and fast-track the ubiquity of emerging interactive technologies.

 Research Interests